AriFordsham/GHCWiki/commentary/compiler/type-checker.md

 The functions `tcRnModule` and `tcRnModuleTcRnM` control the complete static analysis of a Haskell module.
 They set up the combined renamer and type checker monad, resolve all import statements, take care of hi-boot files, initiate the actual renaming and type checking process, and finally, wrap off by processing the export list.

-The actual type checking and renaming process is initiated via `TcRnDriver.tcRnSrcDecls`, which uses a helper called `tc_rn_src_decls` to implement the iterative renaming and type checking process required by [Template Haskell](http://darcs.haskell.org/ghc/docs/comm/exts/th.html) (TODO Point at new commentary equivalent).
+The actual type checking and renaming process is initiated via `GHC.Tc.Module.tcRnSrcDecls`, which uses a helper called `tc_rn_src_decls` to implement the iterative renaming and type checking process required by [Template Haskell](http://darcs.haskell.org/ghc/docs/comm/exts/th.html) (TODO Point at new commentary equivalent).
 After it invokes `tc_rn_src_decls`, it simplifies type constraints and zonking (see below regarding the later).

 The function `tc_rn_src_decls` partitions static analysis of a whole module into multiple rounds, where the initial round is followed by an additional one for each toplevel splice.
-It collects all declarations up to the next splice into an `HsDecl.HsGroup`.
-To rename and type check that declaration group it calls `TcRnDriver.rnTopSrcDecls` and `TcRnDriver.tcTopSrcDecls`.
+It collects all declarations up to the next splice into an `GHC.Hs.Decls.HsGroup`.
+To rename and type check that declaration group it calls `GHC.Tc.Module.rnTopSrcDecls` and `GHC.Tc.Module.tcTopSrcDecls`.
 Afterwards, it executes the splice (if there are any left) and proceeds to the next group, which includes the declarations produced by the splice.

-The renamer, apart from renaming, computes the global type checking environment, of type `TcRnTypes.TcGblEnv`, which is stored in the [type checking monad](commentary/compiler/tc-rn-monad) before type checking commences.
+The renamer, apart from renaming, computes the global type checking environment, of type `GHC.Tc.Types.TcGblEnv`, which is stored in the [type checking monad](commentary/compiler/tc-rn-monad) before type checking commences.

 ## Type Checking a Declaration Group

-The type checking of a declaration group, performed by `tcTopSrcDecls` and its helper function `tcTyClsInstDecls`, starts by processing of the type and class declarations of the current module, using the function `TcTyClsDecls.tcTyAndClassDecls`.
-This is followed by a first round over instance declarations using `TcInstDcls.tcInstDecls1`, which in particular generates all additional bindings due to the deriving process.
-Then come foreign import declarations (`TcForeign.tcForeignImports`) and default declarations (`TcDefaults.tcDefaults`).
+The type checking of a declaration group, performed by `tcTopSrcDecls` and its helper function `tcTyClsInstDecls`, starts by processing of the type and class declarations of the current module, using the function `GHC.Tc.TyCl.tcTyAndClassDecls`.
+This is followed by a first round over instance declarations using `GHC.Tc.TyCl.Instance.tcInstDecls1`, which in particular generates all additional bindings due to the deriving process.
+Then come foreign import declarations (`GHC.Tc.Gen.Foreign.tcForeignImports`) and default declarations (`GHC.Tc.Gen.Default.tcDefaults`).

-Now, finally, toplevel value declarations (including derived ones) are type checked using `TcBinds.tcTopBinds`.
-Afterwards, `TcInstDcls.tcInstDecls2` traverses instances for the second time.
-Type checking concludes with processing foreign exports (`TcForeign.tcForeignExports`) and rewrite rules (`TcRules.tcRules`).
+Now, finally, toplevel value declarations (including derived ones) are type checked using `GHC.Tc.Gen.Bind.tcTopBinds`.
+Afterwards, `GHC.Tc.TyCl.Instance.tcInstDecls2` traverses instances for the second time.
+Type checking concludes with processing foreign exports (`GHC.Tc.Gen.Foreign.tcForeignExports`) and rewrite rules (`GHC.Tc.Gen.Rule.tcRules`).
 Finally, the global environment is extended with the new bindings.

 ## Type checking Type and Class Declarations

 Type and class declarations are type checked in a couple of phases that contain recursive dependencies - aka *knots*.
-The first knot encompasses almost the whole type checking of these declarations and forms the main piece of `TcTyClsDecls.tcTyAndClassDecls`.
+The first knot encompasses almost the whole type checking of these declarations and forms the main piece of `GHC.Tc.TyCl.tcTyAndClassDecls`.

 Inside this big knot, the first main operation is kind checking, which again involves a knot.
 It is implemented by `kcTyClDecls`, which performs kind checking of potentially recursively-dependent type and class declarations using kind variables for initially unknown kinds.
 During processing the individual declarations some of these variables will be instantiated depending on the context; the rest gets by default kind \* (during *zonking* of the kind signatures).
 Type synonyms are treated specially in this process, because they can have an unboxed type, but they cannot be recursive.
 Hence, their kinds are inferred in dependency order.
 Moreover, in contrast to class declarations and other type declarations, synonyms are not entered into the global environment as a global `TyThing`. (`GHC.Core.TyCo.Rep.TyThing` is a sum type that combines the various flavours of typish entities, such that they can be stuck into type environments and similar.)